rancher/rke2-docs/docs/security/selinux.md

 [container-selinux](https://github.com/containers/container-selinux) policy for containerd.
 It accounts for the non-standard location(s) which containerd is installed and places persistent and ephemeral state.

-Note: A Linux server reboot might be required after installing the rke2-selinux rpm package and before starting the rke2 installation on CentOS/RHEL distributions.
+Note: In some circumstances, a reboot of the node may be required after installing the rke2-selinux package and before starting the rke2 service.
+If you encounter denials in your selinux audit log despite installation of the rke2-selinux and container-selinux packages, please reboot the node.

 #### Custom Context Labels